ElizavetaSelivanova/react-app/README.md

-Here is client ang server parts.
+Here are client ang server parts of the test app.